emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 # Configuring OAuth/OIDC Authentication

-Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with an external identity providers (IDP).
-Ambassador Pro has been tested with Keycloak, Auth0, Okta, and UAA although other OAuth/OIDC-compliant identity providers should work.
+Ambassador Edge Stack adds native support for the OAuth and OIDC authentication schemes for single sign-on with an external identity providers (IDP).
+Ambassador Edge Stack has been tested with Keycloak, Auth0, Okta, and UAA although other OAuth/OIDC-compliant identity providers should work.
 Please contact us on [Slack](https://d6e.co/slack) if you have questions about IDPs not listed below.